MorikiKamio/hype-usdxl-optimizer/README.md

 ## ✨ What It Does

 - Wrap native HYPE → WHYPE, deposit, and automatically loop supply/borrow on HypurrFi to reach a target LTV.
+- HIP-3 path: delegate HYPE to CoreWriter validators directly from the vault.
 - Tracks each user’s equity, collateral, debt, and LTV so withdrawals unwind proportional leverage safely.
 - Displays live HypurrFi APYs on the frontend by reading on-chain reserve data.
 - 100% production contracts (WHYPE, HypurrFi pool, USDXL) on HyperEVM—no mocks.